salrashid123/cloud-functions-dotnet/README.md

 dotnet run
 ```

-To simulate deployment and the nodeJS module passing control,
+To simulate deployment and the nodeJS module passing control, run

 ```
 $ make test_with_container
 ```

 which does the following:

 1. Runs temp container to acquire the .so files needed for .NET and copies them to lib/
 2. Runs temp container to build the .NET executable and copies them to bin/
 3. Runs temp container to build node\_modules and copies them to the hosts node_modules/ folder
 4. Launches node webserver within a container and listens on :8080
 5. Passes the socket file descriptors from node to .NET
 6. .NET takes over the sockets from Node.

+> Note: [Application Default Credentials](https://developers.google.com/identity/protocols/application-default-credentials) will not work
+unless you pass though GOOGLE_CLOUD_PROJECT and _GOOGLE_APPLICATION_CREDENTIALS_ env variable plus the json certificte file (shown in the Makefile)

 ## Deploying